Cry It Out Baby Sleep Training — Ultimate Guide

 The cry-it-out method is controversial because some parents find the practice cruel, while others who have felt the extreme impact of sleep deprivation (been there!) know that not getting enough sleep is also a form of cruelty to both parent and child.
 Proponents of the method say that one night of crying may be all it takes for better sleep, while others contest that the baby’s reduced crying is not actually a sign of improvement, but one of the child “giving up” on efforts to reach a caregiver.

 Clear studies on the cry-it-out method are also not widely available because the method can be a hard one to study; every baby and family is different, feeding and sleep methods vary, and as mentioned previously, a standard definition of what “cry it out” means does not exist.
-But at least one 2020 study in the Journal of Child Psychiatry noted that no adverse effects seem to be linked to the cry-it-out method, even when employed as early as 3 months old.
+But at least one 2020 study in the Journal of Child Psychiatry noted that no adverse effects seem to be linked to the cry-it-out method, even when employed as early as 3 months old; however, the study was limited to 178 infants and their caretakers, so the results may not be applicable to every infant out there.

 Schneeberg explains that it can be helpful to simply look at why sleep training can be challenging from a baby’s perspective — abruptly changing the way they are used to falling asleep (such as switching to crying it out abruptly) can be confusing and upend any progress in the sleep department.
 Whenever possible, a more gradual and consistent approach tends to be much more effective, though Schneeberg cautions parents against using any soothing methods they’d rather not employ all throughout the night when putting their babies down to sleep.